 As writers, teachers, publishers, booksellers, and librarians in our local, national, and international communities grapple with how to proceed in their creative, financial, professional, and personal lives during this time of uncertainty, we are compiling a list of resources we hope you will find useful.
 We will be updating this list as we learn of new resources and opportunities.
 (If you know about an opportunity, initiative, or helpful resource not on this list, please send an e-mail to email@example.com.)

 The Academy of American Poets, the Community of Literary Magazines and Presses, and the National Book Foundation have established the Literary Arts Emergency Fund to help writing organizations outlast the coronavirus pandemic.
 With the support of the Andrew W. Mellon Foundation, the three nonprofits will administer a total of $3.5 million via one-time grants of $5,000 to $50,000.
-Applications will be accepted through August 7.
+Applications were accepted through August 7.

 The Poets & Writers COVID-19 Relief Fund provides emergency assistance to writers having difficulty meeting their basic needs due to the COVID-19 pandemic.
 In the initial round of funding, Poets & Writers distributed 107 grants of $1,000 each to writers from twenty-six states.
 A second round of funding, in which the organization expects to be able to distribute grants of $1,000 to approximately thirty writers, closed on June 28.